Yakuza 0: Yakuza 0 Director's Cut

 Yakuza 0 Director's Cut was announced as a timed exclusive for the Nintendo Switch 2 during a Nintendo Direct presentation on April 2, 2025.
 It was released on June 5, 2025 as a launch title for the console.
-It features new cutscenes, English and Chinese voiceover dubs, an online multiplayer mode titled Red Light Raid, and French, German, Italian, Spanish and Simplified Chinese localization, as well as additional localizations in Latin American Spanish, Brazilian Portuguese and Russian.
+It features new cutscenes, English and Chinese voiceover dubs, an online multiplayer mode titled Red Light Raid, and French, German, Italian, Spanish and Simplified Chinese localization, as well as additional localizations in Latin American Spanish, Brazilian Portuguese and Russian via a title update to coincide with the release on other consoles.
 It also features the licensed tracks from the Japanese version.
 Yakuza 0 Director's Cut runs at a locked 60 frames per second on the Nintendo Switch 2.
 In terms of resolution, Yakuza 0 Director's Cut runs at a 4K resolution in TV mode when using a Nintendo Switch 2.

-During the RGG Summit on September 24, 2025, it was announced the remaster would release on other platforms on December 8, 2025.
+During the RGG Summit on September 24, 2025, it was announced the remaster would release on other platforms on December 8, 2025, which included pre-rendered cutscenes at 60fps.